Click Here To Join Our Telegram Channel for FREE daily tutorials!

 Locusts have very similar taste and texture as grasshoppers or crickets.
 You can roast, fry or boil them or you can get creative and mix them in a soup or a sauce (after you chop or grind them).

 21. Mopane worm

 This fat worm is eaten mostly in Southern Africa and it’s considered a delicacy.
 In fact, when it’s “season”, their price goes through the roof (they get more expensive than beef sometimes).

 You can eat it fried or dried, it’s said to be delicious either way.
 And yes, it’s so filled with nutrients, beef has nothing on it.

-It’s very simple: wherever you find meal, you’ll also find mealworms (and mealworm beetles).
-All you need to do is pick a jarful of these crawleys and then decide how you want to serve them: boiled, roasted, fried or sauteed.
-People who’ve tasted cooked mealworms said they taste a lot like shrimp, with a slight nutty flavor.
+It’s very simple: wherever you find a meal, you’ll also find mealworms (and mealworm beetles).
+All you need to do is pick a jarful of this crawlies and then decide how you want to serve them: boiled, roasted, fried or sauteed.
+People who’ve tasted cooked mealworms said they taste a lot like shrimp, with a slightly nutty flavor.